 Each of these tools brings you back to your own self, as opposed to reaching to merge energetically with the other person.
 These are ways to begin to learn to turn your Empath gifts OFF at will, rather than unknowingly being a drive-through for each student’s emotional state.
 Clairsentience will remain but recede momentarily to give your body a chance to center.
 This also gives you the option to test whether or not you are truly picking up another’s issues or, if in fact, you are projecting your own stuff onto them.

 4. Begin every lesson with a few seconds with your empathy turned OFF, and set your intent to be of help to the student as well as honor your own body.

 People without these gifts, or who have rolled their eyes at them for whatever reason, can not begin to know the depth of your experience.
-My own husband and children could not accept these gifts in me until I accepted them in myself.
-I was always thinking THEIR way was better and constantly trying to emulate them.
+My own husband could not accept these gifts in me until I accepted them in myself.
+I was always thinking his way was better and constantly trying to emulate him.
 You can not imitate others.
 You have to accept yourself.
-We hear this over and over and it can be so long in coming!
+We hear this over and over but it can be so long in coming!